-Mentors receive a one-day, eight-hour initial training as well as supplemental meetings to hone their skills.
-Skills include: coaching in the areas of goal-setting, keeping promises, and handling mistakes.
-Additionally, our Mentor Program staff will check in with mentors regularly and help them locate resources for their assigned youth.
+Mentors receive a one-day, eight-hour initial training as well as supplemental meetings to hone their skills in such areas as setting goals, keeping promises, and handling mistakes.
+Additionally, our program staff will check in with mentors regularly and help them locate resources for their assigned youth.

 How do I apply to be a mentor?

-Fill out the application packet, including authorization to perform background and references check found here.
+Fill out the application packet, including authorization to perform background and references checks found here.

 How much time do I have to give?

-We ask for a minimum one-year commitment and that you meet or make weekly contact with your assigned youth while serving as a mentor.
+We ask for a minimum one-year commitment and that you meet or make contact weekly with your assigned youth.

 When does the commitment end?

-Mentor-mentee matches will meet for one calendar year and will commence with a graduation.
-After the graduation mentor-mentee matches may choose to continue the one-on-one relationship with staff support.
+Mentor-mentee matches will meet for one calendar year and will end with a graduation.
+After that time, both the mentor and mentee may choose to continue the one-on-one relationship with staff support.

 –Increased self-confidence in your professional and personal life.